Veterans Affairs (VA) Monthly Pay Rates & Training Times

 At the bottom of this page, we have provided a few examples of how the VA benefits are paid using this information.

-The VA Training Time refers to how the Department of Veterans Affairs views your course load, in order to determine the amount of benefit you will be paid.
+Training Time refers to how the Department of Veterans Affairs views your course load, in order to determine the amount of benefit you will be paid.
 When your GI Bill® benefit is certified, your school certifying official is required to report the number of credit hours you are taking and your training time for each enrollment period.

 The charts below reflect how your training time is calculated, based on the length of the enrollment period, level of study (undergraduate, graduate, or doctorate), and the number of credit hours of enrollment.
 Keep in mind that the VA training times indicated below are for the individual enrollment periods only.
 Each sub-term must be considered individually and cannot be combined with other enrollment periods for the assignment of a training time.